 - Helping train key SMEs such as department heads in the new software.

-Parallel testing can minimize the impact to end-users while securing the support of SMEs, who can return to their departments as Kronos evangelists and be crucial in helping the adoption of the new system.
+Parallel testing can minimize the impact to end-users while securing the support of SMEs, who can return to their departments as UKG evangelists and be crucial in helping the adoption of the new system.

 4. User Acceptance Testing

 User acceptance testing (UAT) validates that the end-to-end workflow for the new software meets the business requirements.
 Typically, SMEs from the field will perform real-world business scenarios to ensure the software is fit for delivery to employees in the field.
 UAT helps them perform end-to-end workflows using production-like data.

 Examples of UAT done during a UKG workforce management system implementation or initiative include processes such as:

 - Manager approves time off requests

 UAT helps to ensure a smooth software rollout of your workforce management system in four crucial ways:

 - It validates that the software will work in real-life situations and supports the various roles and workflows within your organization.

 - It ensures there were no misunderstandings of requirements and that any requirements that changed during the project didn’t get missed.